-From September 2011 to September 2014, The Center will provide technical assistance to 41 Rural Health Information Technology Network Development (RHITND) Program Grantees through a contract with Health Resources and Services Administration’s (HRSA’s) Federal Office of Rural Health Policy (FORHP).
+From September 2011 to September 2014, The National Rural Health Resource Center (The Center) provided technical assistance (TA) to 41 Rural Health Information Technology Network Development (RHITND) Program grantees through a contract with the Health Resources and Services Administration’s (HRSA’s) Federal Office of Rural Health Policy (FORHP).

-Through the RHITND technical assistance contract, The Center has done the following:
+Through the RHITND technical assistance contract, The Center completed the following:

 - Helped network leaders understand change and transition